Skip to content

 Highlights & Insights

-3. State-of-the-art compression efficiency: 26.65 Bits/face, 0.22 compression ratio.
+3. SOTA Compression Efficiency: 26.65 Bits/face and a 0.22 compression ratio.

 Limitations & Future Work

-1. Vocabulary size is relatively large (up to 10,267), though bits-per-face remains optimal.
+1. Vocabulary size is relatively high (up to 10,267), though bits-per-face remains optimal.

-• Direct quantization: MeshXL and BPT directly quantize triangle vertex coordinates.
+• Direct Quantization: MeshXL and BPT directly quantize triangle vertex coordinates.

 Rating